dwarkeshsp/the-selfish-meme/src/routes/posts/2019-11-1-positive-negative-replication/document.md

-The nucleotides of our DNA copy themselves by replicating a negative.
-The purpose of the dual stranded stringing is that the compounds on one end as a template for the other when copying.
+The nucleotides of our DNA copy themselves by creating a negative.
+The purpose of the dual stranded stringing is that the compounds on one strand act as a template for the other when replicating.
 An adenine will spawn a thymine, which will return the favor by reconstituting the adenine.
 Such is the nature of positive-negative replication: the replicator creates a "negative" which recreates itself.
 From the perspective of the negative, the same is true.

 So it is for memes as well.
 Imagine an idea which depends not on spreading itself faithfully but of goading a response which will resuscitate itself.
 Quickly, one gets a sore neck from following the ricochet of these reactionary reflections.